• Skip to primary navigation

 cannoli filling in a bowl topped with chocolate chips and cannoli shells around.

-• To prevent the cannoli cream filling from being grainy or runny, it's best to strain it for at least 2 hours or overnight for best results.
+• Allow plenty of time for straining.
+To prevent the cannoli cream filling from being grainy or runny, it's best to strain it for at least 2 hours or overnight.

-• Scrape down the sides of the blender or food processor during mixing.
+• Combine all the ingredients.
+Scrape down the sides of the blender or food processor during mixing.
 This will make sure everything is incorporated into a super smooth cannoli filling.

-• If you aren't using the creamy filling right away, then make sure to chill it in an airtight container in the refrigerator.
+• Chill the filling.
+If you aren't using the creamy filling right away, then make sure to chill it in an airtight container in the fridge.

 Make the ricotta cannoli filling up to 12 hours in advance.
 Store in an airtight container in the refrigerator until use.
 For best results, don't fill your cannoli shells until right before you are serving them.